 In-house SaaS marketing would require the company to hire and train several professionals to handle all the activities.
 Outsourcing gives affordable access to expertise as SaaS developers focus on improving product features and functionality.

 Outsourcing is flexible.
 A SaaS business can engage the marketing agency on flexible contracts that reflect product performance.
 If the marketing activities are effective, the company can extend the contract and intensify the marketing efforts.

 Many agencies hire experts with years of experience and marketing acumen.
 SaaS companies would pay high salaries and benefits to such experts.
 In addition, the professionals would require permanent work contracts to offer their expertise.

-Marketing agencies enable SaaS companies to grow their businesses and maximize their ROI.
+Marketing agencies enable SaaS companies to grow their businesses and maximise their ROI.
 An agency can advise the developer on product development and improvement to boost customer satisfaction.
 Market insights also help SaaS vendor rate their product and competitiveness in the market.

 In summary, outsourcing marketing activities to a SaaS marketing agency is viable for startups and established brands.